Applying to UC Irvine Law - Transfer JD

 Personal Statement: The Personal Statement is your opportunity to introduce yourself to the UC Irvine Law Admissions Committee.
 Applicants should respond using Microsoft Word and format your document to 8-1/2 x 11 inches, double spaced, with 12-point font and one-inch margins.
 Most importantly, please include your name and LSAC number at the top of each page.
 We will not accept revisions to the Personal Statement after you have submitted your application.
 Additional instructions and information are included in the application instructions.
 Word limit is 750.

-Letters of Recommendation: UC Irvine Law requires a minimum of two (2) but no more than three (3) letters of recommendation.
+Letters of Recommendation: UC Irvine Law requires a minimum of two (2) but no more than three (3) Letters of Recommendation.
 Two (2) letters must be from faculty at your current law school.
-Letters of recommendation must be on file with LSAC and assigned to UC Irvine School of Law.
+Letters of Recommendation must be on file with LSAC and assigned to UC Irvine School of Law.
 We will not receive your CAS Report until at least two (2) letters are assigned to UC Irvine Law and on file with LSAC.
-The optional third (3rd) letter of recommendation may come from either academic or professional sources.
+The optional third (3rd) Letter of Recommendation may come from either academic or professional sources.
 We do not suggest solely personal references.

 Resume or Curriculum Vitae: Applicants must submit a resume illustrating their work history, volunteer experience, extracurricular activities, and any awards and/or honors.
-There is no page limit; however, the Admissions Committee encourages that an applicant’s resume be professionally formatted with all sections listed in chronological order with the most recent first.
+There is no page limit, however the Admissions Committee encourages that an applicant’s resume be professionally formatted with all sections listed in chronological order with the most recent first.
 Most resumes received are between 1-2 pages.
 Summer employment plans after your 1L year should be indicated on the resume you submit with your application.
 If your summer plans have fallen through or have changed, please email an addendum in PDF format to admissions@law.uci.edu.
 The addendum should be a short explanation of the situation and explain how you will be spending your summer.

-Note: Conduct disclosures are separate and distinct from optional statements.
-There is no word count limitation on conduct disclosures; please utilize the space you need to fully explain any incident(s) and rehabilitation.
+Note: Conduct disclosures are separate and distinct from Optional Essays.
 Please refer to the Character & Fitness/Conduct Information section below for more detailed information.

-An affirmative answer to any of the character and fitness questions on our application requires a detailed written explanation and supporting documentation that needs to be included with the application.
-If an applicant answers in the affirmative to these questions and does not provide the required statement(s), the application will be considered incomplete and will not be reviewed.
+An affirmative response to any of the character and fitness questions on the application requires a detailed written explanation, along with any relevant supporting documentation, to be submitted with the application.
+If an applicant answers in the affirmative to these questions and does not provide the required statement(s), the application will be considered Incomplete and will not be reviewed.
+There is no word count limitation on conduct disclosures, please utilize the space you need to fully explain any incident(s) and rehabilitation.
 All applicants have an ongoing duty to disclose changes to their application especially as they relate to conduct matters (criminal or disciplinary) to our office by sending an email to admissions@law.uci.edu.

 Transfer of Credit Policy

-Enrolled transfer students will receive up to a maximum of 29 transfer credits towards the UC Irvine School of Law J.D. degree for coursework completed the first year.
+Enrolled transfer students will receive up to a maximum of 29 transfer credits towards the UC Irvine Law J.D. degree for coursework completed the first year.
 The specific number of transfer credits, whether the UC Irvine Law requirements have been fulfilled, and UC Irvine Law course equivalencies will be determined by the Assistant Dean of Student Services.
 You may be asked by the Assistant Dean of Student Services to submit course descriptions and syllabi of coursework to confirm course content.
 Transfer students must complete all UC Irvine Law first-year course requirements that they have not completed at their prior law school (and for which they did not take an equivalent course) within their first year as a transfer student.
 The UC Irvine Law grade point average will be computed only on the work completed at UC Irvine Law.
-Transfer students must meet all graduation requirements and are eligible for all UC Irvine School of Law awards and honors.
+Transfer students must meet all graduation requirements and are eligible for all UC Irvine Law awards and honors.

 Financial Aid

-Law school is an important investment; funding for a law degree requires preparation and planning.
-Students admitted to the J.D. program as transfer students are not considered for UC Irvine Law Scholarship or Need-Based Grant assistance.
-U.S. citizens and eligible noncitizens who plan on borrowing from the federal loan programs (Direct Unsubsidized Loan up to $20,500 and Direct Graduate PLUS up to the Cost of Attendance) should file their Free Application for Federal Student Aid (FAFSA) as soon as possible.
-UC Irvine Law's Federal School Code is 001314.
 Please refer to our Financial Aid Process website for additional information on the application and awarding process.
-International students do not need to file a FAFSA, as they are not eligible for federal financial aid.
+International students are not required to file a FAFSA, as they are not eligible for federal financial aid.
 However, they may qualify for private educational loans.
-To apply for a Private Educational Loan, submit an application with the lender of your choice and inform UC Irvine School of Law’s Student Financial Services Office of your pending application.
-You may use any lender, but we suggest that you compare loan terms with those on our Preferred Lender List.
+To apply for a Private Educational Loan, submit an application directly with the lender of your choice and notify UC Irvine School of Law’s Student Financial Services Office of your pending application.
+While you may choose any lender, we recommend comparing loan terms with those on our Preferred Lender List.

 Applying for financial aid is separate from the admissions process and financial assistance information has no bearing on admissions decisions.